sethbehar/AutoBirthday/README.md

 This script automatically sends an email with the birthdays of your friends and family for today and tomorrow.
 It uses the Gmail API to send the emails.

+## Sample email that I have configured to send everyday

 ![ex](https://github.com/user-attachments/assets/cd83c793-2afd-4f77-b739-baa8bf340369)

 ## Features